san-kumar/lambdaphp/README.md

 ## Need more features?

-Please [star this project](https://github.com/san-kumar/lambdaphp) to show your interest.
-This was just a weekend project for my own amusement but I will definitely add more features and examples if there is interest! :)
+This was just a weekend project for my own amusement but I will definitely add more features

-Contributions and PRs are always welcome.
+- Please [star this project](https://github.com/san-kumar/lambdaphp) to show your interest.
+- Leave me some feedback on this [Hacker news thread](https://news.ycombinator.com/item?id=16552325) (please use *Issues* for bugs only).
+- Contribute and send me PRs (I will add your name to credits/thanks).

 ## Thanks